Incongruent Positivity: When Miscalibrated Positivity Undermines Online Supportive Conversations: Methodology

 Furthermore, the annotation includes a pairwise comparison between two assistants evaluates which response provides more emotional relief, emphasizing affective engagement over solution-oriented advice.
 Assistant and user responses are anonymized as Assistant A and Assistant B (see Appendix~\ref{sec:appendix_annotations} for detailed annotation guidelines), allowing annotators to focus on emotional cues without being influenced by identity or role labels.
 For our dataset, the annotation process was conducted using the Labelbox platform\footnote{\url{https://labelbox.com}}.
 Labelbox provides a managed workforce and each annotator must pass benchmark tests and quality assurance checks before contributing to the project.
 Then, each conversation turn was independently labeled by two trained annotators recruited from the Labelbox workforce, following detailed guidelines for identifying misguided positivity categories (Dismissive, Minimizing, Unrealistic, None), reframing strategies, and emotional relief preferences.
 A detailed explanation of the annotation process is in Appendix~\ref{sec:appendix_annotations}.

 \paragraph{Aggregate Annotation Agreement by Concern Level.}Annotation reliability is higher in the \textit{Mild Concern} context across LLM and human support responses.
 The average Cohen’s Kappa for misguided positivity is 0.8827 (Jaccard: 0.9046), and for reframing strategies, 0.8186 (Jaccard: 0.7454), reflecting strong to near-perfect inter-annotator agreement.
 Also, Emotion relief annotations show a high reliability ($\kappa = 0.9648$).
 In contrast, the \textit{Severe Concern} context yields a fair agreement~\citep{McHugh2012-hn} in the misguided positivity averages at 0.3128 (Jaccard: 0.4898), and reframing strategies at 0.3062 (Jaccard: 0.7214).
 Emotion relief in this context shows moderate agreement ($\kappa = 0.5676$), indicating that high-stakes emotional disclosures have greater challenges for consistent annotation.
+It can be noted that agreement is lower for severe concern cases, reflecting the greater interpretive ambiguity involved in assessing emotionally misaligned positivity under high distress rather than random annotator noise.
 A detailed explanation of the annotation results is in Appendix~\ref{sec:appendix_annotations}.